 Respiratory Therapy Options in Riverside

 Students near Riverside, CA, can pursue respiratory therapy certificates, associate's degrees and bachelor's degrees at a number of schools in the area.
 Get the specifics on three schools, which are all less than 40 minutes from downtown Riverside.
-Check out the table near the beginning of the article for information on school types, tuition rates, enrollment numbers and more.
+Check out the table for information on school types, tuition rates, enrollment numbers and more.
 Also provided is a short section mentioning two other school options.

 Comparison of Schools